cchulo/conductor/README.md

   - Letting the user define virtual file systems for mods, much like [Mod Organizer 2](https://www.nexusmods.com/skyrimspecialedition/mods/6194) but for linux
-- Letting the user define game profiles that specify launch options, environment variables, etc. for official steam games in an effort to make linux gaming even more accessible
+- Letting the user define game profiles that specify launch options, environment variables, etc. for official steam games in an effort to make linux gaming even more accessible.
+  - Allow users to share these profiles with others
+  - Find a way to allow users to map these profiles with their hardware configurations to make it easier for others to discover compatibility fixes

 ## Development